sm2774us/full_stack_interview_prep_2021/README.md

 ```

 To improve the accessibility, the main navigation list has been wrapped with a **`nav`** element.
-To improve the accessibility in older technologies that don’t support the new semantic elements,
+To improve the accessibility in older technologies that don't support the new semantic elements,
 the role of **`header`**, **`navigation`**, **`main`**, **`article`**, and **`contentinfo`** have been added
 to the **`header`**, **`nav`**, **`main`**, **`article`**, and **`footer`** elements respectively.